 The infatuation stage generally spans a period from two months to two years.
 Although infatuation inevitably fades over time, this stage of falling in love with your partner is an essential building block of the relationship.

 Stage 2- Power Struggle

 The fantasy has evaporated and the euphoria is gone.
 It is time for a reality check.
 Light dawns on Marblehead.
 All of your partner’s flaws now seem glaringly obvious and downright annoying.
 The differences that you denied overshadow your similarities and thoughts of incompatibility begin to haunt you.
 You feel disillusioned and concerned that you have chosen the wrong partner.
 Turf battles about major and minor issues are common.
 Each of you wants the other to change while you remain the same.
-Welcome to the stage marked by ambivalent feelings about your partner that you will deal with either through conflict resolution or withdrawal from the relationship or constant bickering.
+Partners start to criticize each other.
+Welcome to the power struggle stage marked by ambivalent feelings about your partner that you will deal with either through conflict resolution or withdrawal from the relationship or constant bickering.

 In the infatuation stage you were joined at the hip.
 Now you want more freedom in your relationship and fear losing your individuality.
 You begin to set limits and dig in your heels.
 Couples often seek relationship or marriage counseling during their struggle for power when they cannot resolve their differences.
+This is the best time to seek outside help.
 Some couples get stuck and choose divorce in this stage.
 Divorce is not the only option when your relationship feels troubled.
 Those that make it through this necessary stage move on to a healthy relationship in which they are free, whole and connected.

 Stage 3- Reflection and Re-evaluation